wallacepck/tp/docs/UserGuide.md

 The command box remembers up to 16 previous commands.
 You can use the Up Arrow (↑) on your keyboard to scroll back through them and the Down Arrow (↓) to move forward.
 This saves time by letting you reuse commands without retyping them.

 If you edit a recalled command, the history navigation resets, and you can’t scroll forward anymore.
-Once you press Enter, the modified command is saved as a new history entry.
+Once you press `Enter`, the modified command is saved as a new history entry.

 Example:
-1. You type: `find mm/2040` and press Enter
+1. You type: `find mm/2040` and press `Enter`

-2. You type: `list` and press Enter
+2. You type: `list` and press `Enter`

 3. You press Up Arrow (↑) once → It shows `list`.